Daily Physical Activity to Stay Healthy

 As for people above 65, being fit and physically active will help you get the most out of life.
 Any kind of moderate exercise is a good start to staying fit and healthy.

 At this age, gradually building up the intensity of the exercises is recommended.
-Try your strength on a range of activities that may help build fitness, strength, balance and overall flexibility.
+Try your strength on a range of lifetime physical activities that may help build fitness, strength, balance and overall flexibility.

 Physical activities recommended: Flexibility exercises, walking, and muscle strengthening exercises.